Rain Barrels and Composters Now On Sale

 This is the year to finally capture the free rain water from your roof to water your garden.
 It’s also the year to make free “black gold” compost from your kitchen scraps and yard waste.
 The WaterSmart Program through the North and South Rivers Watershed Association is selling rain barrels from the Great American Rain Barrel Company and composters from Earth Machine.

-The rain barrels, which cost $85.00, and composters, which cost $70, will go on sale at the Gardening Green Expo on March 30.
+The rain barrels, which cost $85.00, and composters, which cost $70, are now on sale.
 The sale will continue through Wednesday, May 8, and all orders must be in at that time.
 They will be available for pickup on Thursday, May 16 from 3-6pm or thereafter, at the NSRWA office, 214 South Street, Norwell.

 Click here to order rain barrels.
 You must select state (MA) and organization (North and South Rivers Watershed Association)